iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

 ---

+安装 Prometheus 和 Grafana

+Monitoring IOMesh storage is implemented on the capabilities of Prometheus and Grafana

 Monitoring IOMesh storage is implemented on the monitoring capabilities of Prometheus.
 So make sure you have installed Prometheus and Prometheus Operator, and Prometheus is installed in the IOMesh system NameSpace.

 **Prerequisite**

-Verify that Prometheus and Prometheus Operator are already installed, and Prometheus is located in the NameSpace `iomesh-system`.
+Verify that Prometheus and Prometheus Operator are already installed [加一个链接], and Prometheus is located in the NameSpace `iomesh-system`.

 **Procedure**

 ### Enabling IOMesh Metrics
 1. Get `iomesh.yaml` ready.

+    If you previously chose quick or offline installation, run the corresponding command to export `iomesh.yaml`.

    Quick Installation: Run the following command to export `iomesh.yaml`.